openapi-ts/openapi-typescript/docs/about.md

 [tRPC](https://trpc.io/) is an opinionated typesafe framework for both server and client.
 It demands both your server and client be written in tRPC (which means Node.js for the backend).

-If you fit into this usecase, it’s a great experience!
+If you fit into this use case, it’s a great experience!
 But for everyone else, openapi-typescript (and openapi-fetch) is a more flexible, lower-level solution that can work for any technology choice (or even be incrementally-adopted without any cost).

 ## Contributors